SofiaCardosoMartins/DownFall/README.md

 - Selecionar modo 'Single Player' ou 'Multiplayer'
 - Visualizar o jogo (que acompanha o movimento de um ou de dois jogadores), bem como indicadores do seu estado (terminado com ou sem sucesso, nível do jogo, entre outros)

-## Test Design

-- Tests to the controllers
-  - Test the initialization of the GameController instance
-  - Test the transition between the player's states
-  - Test the addition of a new controller to the game
-  - Test the deletion of a model and the consequent effects in the GameController (a controller should be eliminated)
-  - Test the collision between the player and the world's bounds

-- Tests to the models
-  -
 ###### User Manual

 ## Main menu